Generate live (real-time) metrics and plots for remote experiments

 An experiment can have one of the following statuses:

-- Running - Iterative Studio expects to receive live metrics and plots for these experiments.
-Note that if the experiment stops due to any error, Iterative Studio will not be aware of this and it will continue to wait for live updates.
-In this case, you should delete the live metrics row from the project table in Iterative Studio.
+If the experiment stops due to any error, DVC Studio will not be aware of this and it will continue to wait for live updates.
+In this case, you can delete the row from the project table.

-- Completed - Iterative Studio does not expect to receive any more updates for these experiments.
-Once the experiment concludes, you can delete the live metrics row from the project table.
-Iterative Studio does not automatically commit and push the final results of your experiment to Git.
-If you want to save the experiment result, you should persist it using appropriate Git commands.
+Completed - DVC Studio does not expect to receive any more updates for these experiments.
+Once the experiment concludes, you can delete the row from the project table.